Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/AnalyzeViewshed/README.md

 # Viewshed (Geoprocessing)

+Calculate a viewshed using a geoprocessing service, in this case showing what parts of a landscape are visible from points on mountainous terrain.

+![](screenshot.png)

+## Use case

+A viewshed is used to highlight what is visible from a given point.
+A viewshed could be created to show what a hiker might be able to see from a given point at the top of a mountain.
+Equally, a viewshed could also be created from a point representing the maximum height of a proposed wind turbine to see from what areas the turbine would be visible.

+## How to use the sample

-This sample demonstrates how to use GeoprocessingTask to calculate a viewshed using a geoprocessing service.
-Click any point on the map to see all areas that are visible within a 1 kilometer radius.
+Click the map to see all areas visible from that point within a 15km radius.
+Clicking on an elevated area will highlight a larger part of the surrounding landscape.
 It may take a few seconds for the task to run and send back the results.

-![](screenshot.png)

 ## How it works

-A `GeoprocessingTask` with the URL set to the REST endpoint of a geoprocessing service is created.
-A signal handler is set up for the `mouseClicked` signal on the `MapView`, and when this signal emits, a `Graphic` is added to the `Map`.
-Once the graphic is added to the `Map`, a `FeatureCollectionTable` is created, a new `Feature` is added from the graphic's location into the `FeatureCollectionTable`, and new `GeoprocessingParameters` are created using the `FeatureCollectionTable`.
-Next, a `GeoprocessingJob` is created from the `GeoprocessingTask` by passing in the parameters.
-Once the job is obtained, a signal handler is created to handle the asynchronous status updates and the job is started.
-Once the job completes successfully, a `FeatureSet` is obtained from the `GeoprocessingResult`, and the features from the `FeatureSet` are added to a `GraphicsOverlay`.
+1. Create a `GeoprocessingTask` object with the URL set to a geoprocessing service endpoint.
+2. Create a `FeatureCollectionTable` object and add a new `Feature` object whose geometry is the viewshed's observer `Point`.
+3. Make a `GeoprocessingParameters` object passing in the observer point.
+4. Use the geoprocessing task to create a `GeoprocessingJob` object with the parameters.
+5. Start the job and wait for it to complete and return a `GeoprocessingResult` object.
+6. Get the resulting `GeoprocessingFeatures` object.
+7. Iterate through the viewshed features to use their geometry or display the geometry in a new `Graphic` object.

-## Features
+## Relevant API
-- GeoprocessingTask
+* GeoprocessingTask
-- GeoprocessingParameters
+* GeoprocessingParameters
-- GeoprocessingJob
+* GeoprocessingJob
-- GeoprocessingFeatures
+* GeoprocessingFeatures
-- GeoprocessingResult
+* GeoprocessingResult
-- FeatureCollectionTable
+* FeatureCollectionTable
-- GraphicsOverlay
+* GraphicsOverlay
-- SimpleRenderer
+* SimpleRenderer
-- Graphic
+* Graphic
-- SimpleMarkerSymbol
+* SimpleMarkerSymbol
-- SimpleFillSymbol
+* SimpleFillSymbol
-- FeatureIterator
+* FeatureIterator
-- MapView
+* MapView
-- Map
+* Map
-- Basemap
+* Basemap

+## Tags

+geoprocessing, heat map, heatmap, viewshed